 I get emails sometimes asking me to recommend tools, books and machines, so I’ve compiled my most common recommendations in one place.
-Please note that some of these are affiliate links, so should you decide to purchase through one of these links I get a small percentage for advertising.
+Please note that some of these are affiliate links, so should you decide to purchase through one of these links I get a small percentage of the sale.
+This is at no cost to you and helps support this site.

-I sew on a Baby Lock Elizabeth machine and serge with a Baby Lock Imagine.
-I la-la-love the Jet Air threading on that serger!
+I sew on a Baby Lock Elizabeth machine and serge with a Baby Lock Imagine and a Baby Lock Triumph that I la-la-love the Jet Air threading on those sergers!

 Read more about my machines and where I sew here.